awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/welcome.md

 + Security analysis
 + Code quality

-For more information, see [Recommendations in Amazon CodeGuru Reviewer](recommendations.md)\.
+For more information, see [Recommendation types in CodeGuru Reviewer](recommendations.md)\.

 ## What languages and repositories can I use with CodeGuru Reviewer?<a name="welcome-repositories"></a>